openseg-group/openseg.pytorch/README.md

 ## News

 - 2021/02/05 Support **pytorch-1.7, mixed-precision, and distributed training**.
 We also will add more segmentation models that achieve better performance based on the paddlepaddle image pretrained weights soon.
+Please checkout branch pytorch-1.7 for more details.

 - 2020/08/16 [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) has supported our HRNet + OCR.